Ryan-Rivard/Nerbak/README.md

 4. Minimized ring and pinky finger usage

 Pitfalls
 1. The D and H keys being in the center column creates lateral shift bigrams which cause uncomfortable stretching (especially the HE bigram).
-This is also an issue with Dvorak as well
+Dvorak also has high frequency letters on its center column, but its natural alternation helps prevent the lateral stretch issue
 2. With the focus on rolls rather than alternation there is a higher number of redirects (YOU as particularly bad example)
 3. Punctuation retain their original positions in an attempt to make the layout more similar to qwerty, but the trade off is that punctuntion same finger bigrams are noticibly bad